- Home

 Debits not mentioned above are considered erroneous and will be transferred off to the backstop code reflected in Master Data.
 Please refer to the Management of Late Activity Notifications Quick Reference Guide for additional guidance.

-When the project’s balance in SAP has been zero with no financial activity for at least one month, the department must notify Treasury Billing Services (TBS) in writing to close the WBSE(s).
+When the project’s balance in SAP has been zero with no financial activity for at least one month, the department must notify TBS in writing to close the WBSE(s).
 TBS will then close the WBSE(s), thus allowing for no further transactions.

 VI.
 Federal Regulations